codecov/codecov-javascript-bundler-plugins/CONTRIBUTING.md

 - `l`: low - nitpick.
 You may address this comment, but you don't have to.
 - `m`: medium - normal comment.
 Worth addressing and fixing.
 - `h`: high - Very important.
-We must not merge this PR without addressing this issue.
+We cannot merge this PR without addressing this issue.

 You only need one approval from a maintainer to be able to merge.
 For some PRs, asking specific or multiple people for review might be adequate.